This Sunday morning I received the second best email of my life. It read:

-This is the strategy I used for getting my work into the Huffington Post .
+And this is the same strategy I used for getting my work into the Huffington Post.

 This is the first time I’ll have my work in a popular publication (as opposed to an unpopular academic one).

-It took four submissions to get three rejections and one acceptance.
+It took four Huffington Post submissions to get three rejections and one acceptance.